-One suggestion for improving teamwork arising from our study included working in a fixed designated team that is led by the surgeon.
-Surgical teams are often constructed on an ad hoc basis and are thus fluctuating, which can lead to a lack of familiarity (40)(38).
-Familiarity enables a shared definition of teamwork and professional roles that can increase positive surgeon–anesthesiologist relationships (12, 32)(28,31).
-Doll et al. (41)(39) found that a managerial decision to assign a particular anesthetist to a surgeon and a predefined surgical list resulted in decreased operative times.
-This may be because a team in which each clinician has confidence in her or his colleagues and works on the basis of common principles and values can work more quickly while still avoiding risks to patient safety (11)(40).
-Such confidence among the team members can be achieved by a teamwork training for soft skills such as communication that was found as the primary mean to increase coordination among healthcare team members (42)(Buljac-Samardzic, 2018) Evidence in the literature regarding who should lead a surgical team is sparse.
-Some have assumed that the surgeon is the leader (34)(30), but others have assumed that it could be anesthesiologists due to their perioperative role in standardizing patient care and leadership (40)(38).
+One suggestion for improving teamwork arising from our study included working in a fixed, designated team that is led by the surgeon.
+Surgical teams are often constructed on an ad hoc basis and thus fluctuate, which can lead to a lack of familiarity (40).
+Familiarity enables a shared definition of teamwork and professional roles that can increase positive surgeon–anesthesiologist relationships (12, 32).
+Doll et al. (41) found that a managerial decision to assign a particular anesthetist to a surgeon and a predefined surgical list resulted in decreased operative times.
+This may be because a team in which each clinician has confidence in her or his colleagues and works on the basis of common principles and values can work more quickly while still avoiding risks to patient safety (11).
+Such confidence among team members can be achieved through teamwork training in soft skills, such as communication, which was found to be the primary means to increase coordination among healthcare team members (42) Evidence in the literature regarding who should lead a surgical team is sparse.
+Some have assumed that the surgeon is the leader (34), but others have assumed that it could be anesthesiologists due to their perioperative role in standardizing patient care and leadership (40).

 Our interviewees described communication as an essential component of teamwork.
-In general, effective team communication improves patient outcomes and prevents errors (43)(41).
-Safety risks can be identified and responded to by conducting a daily huddle aimed to prevent specific safety risks to surgical errors (44)(42).
+In general, effective team communication improves patient outcomes and prevents errors (43).
+Safety risks can be identified and responded to by conducting a daily huddle aimed at preventing specific safety risks due to surgical errors (44).

 Our findings revealed the existence of ineffective communication between surgeons and anesthesiologists, which may affect clinical decision-making and patient safety.
-Possible explanations for this ineffective communication include ineffective interprofessional communication (45)(43) and differing mental models and role perceptions (14)(11).
+Possible explanations for this ineffective communication include ineffective interprofessional communication (45) and differing mental models and role perceptions (14).